Install WordPress

 sudo nano wp-config.php

 In nano, add your database name, user, and password in the appropriate fields, just like we did with our login.php file.
+Double-check your entries in wp-config.php.
+Incorrect details will prevent WordPress from connecting to the database and will result in errors during setup.

 Additionally, we want to disable FTP uploads to the site.
-To do that, navigate to the end of the file and add the following line:
+To do that, navigate to the end of the wp-config.php file and add the following line:

 define('FS_METHOD','direct');